Larsterbraak/TimeGAN/README.md

 ## Getting started

-To run this project, install it locally using npm:
+To run this project, install it locally using npm and run tgan.py:

 ```
 $ cd ../TimeGAN